May 17, 2023

 When planning a vacation, we account for costs like transportation, lodging, food and gifts.
 But no one wants to pay for any added travel costs that could be avoided in the first place.

-We’ve got four costs you may be able to reduce and even avoid the next time you travel.
+Here are four costs you may be able to reduce or even steer clear of the next time you travel.

-A few texts, a bit of mapping, some email checks and social media updates.
+A few texts messages, a bit of map checking, some email replies and social media updates.
 How much could that cost per day?
-Why wait to find out?

-You can take several steps to avoid or lower international charges.
-One option is to purchase an international roaming plan from your current provider or buying a cheap pay-as-you-go phone when you arrive.
-Or, to borrow a spy thriller phrase, you could “go dark” and turn off roaming, avoid texting or streaming and shut down unnecessary apps.
-But it’s kind of extreme.
+You can take steps to avoid or lower international plan charges.
+One option is to purchase an international calling or data plan from your current provider or buying a cheap pay-as-you-go phone when you arrive.

 Or you could “go dark” – turning off your phone (e.g., social media, texting, streaming, etc.) to really get away from it all.
 But that may be a little extreme, so take a look at the international plans available from your wireless provider and choose an option that makes sense for your travel needs.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 Articles on this site were commissioned and approved by Marcus by Goldman Sachs® but may not reflect the institutional opinions of Goldman Sachs Group, Inc., Goldman Sachs Bank USA or any of their affiliates, subsidiaries or divisions.